AntonOlBal/AntonOlBal/README.md

 - 👋 Hi, I’m @AntonOlBal
-- 👀 I’m interested in ...studies
+- 👀 I’m interested in ...studies and work hard!
-- 🌱 I’m currently learning ... work in github
 - 📫 How to reach me ... @anton_balabkin Telegram

 <!---